slamora/brackets-wiki/Extension-Package-Manager-Research.md

 * Collections of extensions can be handy, especially if we're shooting for an extension ecosystem that provides lots of little features that people can pick and choose from.
 If one click can install a dozen useful features that work well together, that's a win.
 [The Janus Vim Distribution](https://github.com/carlhuda/janus) is an example of a combination plugins/configuration that helps people get going with a more productive vim setup.
 * A nice-to-have feature would be for an authenticated user's preferences and installed extensions to sync between Brackets installations (possibly even on the web)
 * Share extension on Twitter, FB, G+, etc.
+* Website (outside of Brackets) for discovering and installing extensions.

 Also interesting: